 In order to better understand the increasing relevance of narrower sectoral deals in today’s global climate, the Asia Society Policy Institute (ASPI) will be convening a panel of experts to explore the following questions:

-- What are the benefits and challenges of narrower trade agreements and how can the challenges be overcome?
+- What are the pros and cons of narrower trade agreements and how can the challenges they present be overcome?